ThomasKelly-Signifyd/generate-V1-baseline-files/README.md

 ORDER BY admin.v_generate_tbl_ddl.tablename ASC, "seq" ASC;
 ```

-Export the retrurned values as a TSV file, then remove all " characters from the file.
+Export the returned values as a TSV file, then remove all " characters from the file.
 Rename the new file to V1_baseline_SCHEMA.sql (Replace SCHEMA with your schema) and place it in the folder.